 Don’t worry, this will only add 20 minutes or so to your trip, which will last 2 hours in total.

-Check the schedule for the bullet train departures of the West JR official website.
+Check the schedule for the bullet train departures on the West JR official website.

-Without the JR Pass, the shinkansen from to Hiroshima from Kyoto costs around 11,820 yen.
+Without the JR Pass, the shinkansen to Hiroshima from Kyoto costs around 11,820 yen.

 Bus From Kyoto To Hiroshima

 Taking a bus from Kyoto to Hiroshima is also a viable option if you don’t have a short Japan itinerary.
 A bus can easily take around 6 hours to get from Kyoto to Hiroshima.